craigbeeremct/MS-030/Labs.md

 1. In the Navigation menu, select **Users > Active users**.

-1. Check that Vera Pace (IT) does not have an account.
+1. Check that Beth Burke does not have an account any more.

-1. Check that Ada Russell (Marketing) does have an account.
+1. Check that Ada Russell does have an account.

 1. In the Navigation menu, select **Groups > Active groups**.

 1. Check that Project Team is present.

-1. Check that Ada is a member of the Research group and that Vera and Tia are not.
+1. Check that Ada is a member of the Research group and that Vera Pace and Tia Zecirevic are not.

 #### Exercise 12: Assign licenses